Thuggonaut/42IC_Ring01_Born2beRoot/README.md

 1. `sudo crontab -u root -e` to open the crontab and add a rule
 2. At the end of the crontab, type `*/10 * * * * /usr/local/bin/monitoring.sh` this means that every 10 mins, the monitoring.sh script will be broadcasted.
 ## 🔷 Step 10: Self-evaluation Checklist & Testing
-I recommend going through the checklist yourself to ensure everything works as it should, before retrieving the signature of your machines' virtual disk.
+Note: I recommend going through the checklist yourself to ensure everything works as it should, before retrieving the signature of your machines' virtual disk.

-### 🔸 10.1
+### 🔸 10.1: Preliminary tests (for your peer evaluation)
+[ ] Git repository is sucessfully cloned.
+[ ]

 - Step 11: Retrieve the Signature of your machine’s virtual disk
    - Step 12: Evaluation Questions & Answers